 The dear Sisters of Saint Joseph of Carondelet always taught us to say “please” and “thank you”.
-It is in that spirit that the following letter come from our principal, Mr. Hanley.
+It is in that spirit that the following letter come from our late principal, Mr. Hanley.
 Please click here to find out how to stay connected to Star of the Sea.

 A decade ago, Star of the Sea began several fundraising activities because the school was in dire straits financially.
 One of my first acts as principal was to ask the pastor for $65,000, not for a special project, but to meet summer payroll!
 Through the diligent work of parents, faculty and alumni, Star is in a much healthier place now.
 Fundraisers, a Parent Pledge Program, foundation grants and gifts from alumni have all been a part of this recovery.